sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/quickstart-postcard.md

 ## RTK Crash Course

 To get millimeter accuracy we need to provide the RTK unit with correction values.
 Corrections, often called RTCM, help the RTK unit refine its position calculations.
-RTCM (Radio Technical Commission for Maritime Services) can be obtained from a variety of sources but they fall into three buckets: Commercial, Public, and Civilian Reference Stations.
+RTCM (Radio Technical Commission for Maritime Services) can be obtained from a variety of sources.
 See [Corrections Sources](correction_sources.md) for a breakdown of the options and the pros and cons of each.
 For this quickstart, we'll be showing you how to enable corrections using a monthly service called PointOneNav.

 ## NTRIP Example